GW-HIVE/PredictMod/readme.md

 ```

 #### Installation
-Navigate to the vue-upload directory and use the following command to install the necessary dependancies
+Navigate to the PredictMod directory and use the following command to install the necessary dependancies

 ```
 npm install -g